swag-kaust/ErSE328-AdvancedSeismicInversion/Introductory_lab/README.md

      optimizer.step() # update the model
 ```

 The same workflow applies in Deepwave_FWI except we need to define the forward pass (In normal pytorch training, this is defined inside the network class).
 The forward pass in our case is a wavefield propegator.
-Thus the above code become like:
+Thus, the above code becomes:

 ```python
 # Inversion (training) loop